AlexisRodriguezCS/GridWord/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To set up a project locally, follow these simple example steps.
+To set up a project locally, follow these simple steps.

 ### Prerequisites